I’ve seen some stunning painted cakes this summer and it inspired me to try my hand at a painted buttercream cake!

-So I experimented, and tried to paint directly on buttercream.
-I found it’s possible to paint on a buttercream cake, as long as it’s properly chilled.
+So, I did a little experimenting and tried painting directly on buttercream.
+I found painting on buttercream is totally doable as long as the cake is properly chilled.

-The cake needs to sit in the fridge for an hour, to allow the buttercream to really firm up, and crust.
+The cake needs to sit in the fridge for at least an hour.
+This allows the buttercream to really firm up.

 What Type of Frosting Works Best on Painted Cakes?

-I love using this technique on my vanilla American buttercream, which I think works best.
-The paint show up best and is the most vibrant on white or light colored frosting.
+I love using this technique with my vanilla American buttercream, which I think works best.
+The paint is the most vibrant on white or light colored frosting.

 The ratio can vary based on the strength of color you’re after.
 In general, I like to mix about 1 tsp of vodka with 1 or 2 drops of gel food coloring.

-The vodka helps the food coloring dry faster, due to it’s high alcohol content.
+The vodka helps the food coloring dry faster because of its high alcohol content.
 It also thins out the food coloring.
 This can help create different shades of blue, using the same gel food coloring.

-If you don’t want to use alcohol, you can also use lemon extract or any clear extract.
+If you don’t want to use alcohol you can also use almond extract or any clear extract.

-One thing to note…painted cakes take forever to make!!
-Between letting the food coloring dry, and having to pop the cake back into the fridge to chill, it’s a time consuming process.
+One thing to note…painting on buttercream takes forever!!
+Between letting the food coloring dry and popping the cake in and out of the fridge to keep the frosting firm, it’s a time consuming process.

-I highly recommend using a small cake when trying this technique for the first time.
+I highly recommend using a small cake when making a painted buttercream cake for the first time.

-My small batch recipe makes three, six-inch cake layers, which are the perfect size for this type of cake.
+My small batch recipe makes three, six-inch cake layers.
+It’s are the perfect size for this type of project!